Jeff Foxworthy: Television

 In 1995, Foxworthy starred in The Jeff Foxworthy Show, a sitcom created out of his stand-up comedy persona.
 It aired on ABC, but was canceled after one season.
 NBC subsequently picked up the show, but it was again canceled after one season.
-Later, he remarked that the network did not understand how to properly market his humor; thinking his routine was "too Southern" for a national network ("Has anyone heard me talk?", he commented in one of his stand-up routines), they based the first season of his sitcom in Bloomington, Indiana.
+Later, he remarked that the network did not understand how to properly market his humor; thinking his routine was "too Southern" for a national network, they based the first season of his sitcom in Bloomington, Indiana.
 Later, the series aired on Nick at Nite and CMT in 2005 and 2006.
 He also appeared in Alan Jackson's video for "I Don't Even Know Your Name" in 1995.

 Foxworthy hosted Country Weekly's "TNN Music City News Country Awards" show for 1998, 1999, and 2000.
 In 1998, Foxworthy appeared on the mock talk show Space Ghost Coast to Coast, where he attempts to explain his famous "You might be a Redneck" joke to Space Ghost, yet fails entirely.
 Throughout the episode, Space Ghost, Zorak, and Moltar are taking the Ghost Planet to the US, with plans to make it the 51st state.
 By the end of the episode Foxworthy is sent to "The Box".

-He hosted Are You Smarter than A 5th Grader? on Fox in prime time.
-He hosted the syndicated version of the series from September 21, 2009, until its cancellation on March 24, 2011.
+Foxworthy was the subject of a Comedy Central Roast in 2005.
+From 2007 to 2015, he hosted Are You Smarter than A 5th Grader? on Fox in prime time.
+He also hosted the syndicated version of the series from September 21, 2009, until its cancellation on March 24, 2011.
 In 2015 it was announced that Foxworthy would return as host of Are You Smarter than a 5th Grader?
 In addition, he is a host on The Bucks of Tecomate which airs on the NBC Sports Network with Alabama native David Morris.

-He was the subject of a Comedy Central Roast in 2005.

-In 2011, Foxworthy appeared as a guest “Shark” for two episodes of ABC's second season of Shark Tank.

-From August 23, 2012 - July 17, 2014, Foxworthy has been the host and a producer of the GSN biblical-themed game show The American Bible Challenge, which has aired three seasons.
+In 2011, Foxworthy appeared as a guest "Shark" for two episodes of ABC's second season of Shark Tank.
+From August 23, 2012, to July 17, 2014, Foxworthy was the host and a producer of the GSN biblical-themed game show The American Bible Challenge, which aired three seasons.
 He is also the host of the food reality competition series The American Baking Competition, which aired its first season in summer 2013.

 Foxworthy has appeared as host and featured guest on several programs on the Outdoor Channel and Versus.

 In February 2019, Foxworthy was announced as a judge for NBC's comedy competition series Bring the Funny.
 In 2020, a new episode of Ellen's Game of Games featured Jeff Foxworthy on a game of Stink Tank.